davidrpugh/jupytercon-2020-talk/PITCHME.md

 ---

 @snap[north-west]
-#### Create custom kernels for project Conda environments
+#### Creating Jupyter kernels for Conda environments
 @snapend

+@snap[west]
-Custom kernel for a project's Conda environment allows you to launch Jupyter Notebooks and IPython consoles for that Conda environment within a common JupyterLab installation.
+Custom Jupyter kernel for a Conda environment allows you to launch Jupyter Notebooks and IPython consoles for that Conda environment within a common JupyterLab installation.
+@snapend

 @ul[spaced]
 * Automate process for all envs using [`jupyter-conda`](https://github.com/fcollonval/jupyter_conda) extension.